• Skip to primary navigation

 • Horseradish sauce - It is made with horseradish mixed with cream and lemon juice.
 I buy them in small jars from supermarkets.
 It gives a slight kick to the salmon pate but you can omit it if you don't have it.

-• Salt - You only need a tiny bit of salt as the smoked salmon has already some salt.
+• Sea salt - You only need a small amount of salt as the smoked salmon has already some salt.
 Add it last minute after tasting the pate.

 How to Make Smoked Salmon Pate?